The Rainbow Thief: Synopsis

 One night, as he escapes one of his many persecutors, he reads about Rudolf's demise, and sets out to spend his savings in a dinner with Ambrosia.
-However, upon close inspection of the newspaper, he finds out that Rudolf has left his entire fortune to the Rainbow Girls (as long as they take care of his dogs).
+However, upon close inspection of the newspaper, he finds out that Rudolf has left his entire fortune to the Rainbow Girls, as long as they take care of his dogs.
 Upset, Dima confronts Meleagre, feeling betrayed by him, although Meleagre argues that the fortune he once promised was not money or gold, but paradise and eternity.
-Outraged, Dima forsakes him and decides to leave him and the sewers for good by taking a ship to Singapore.
-Feeling guilty for leaving Meleagre behind, he jumps off the train and hurries back to the sewers, where his friend awaits death with his dog's corpse.
+Outraged, Dima forsakes Meleagre and decides to leave him and the sewers for good by taking a ship to Singapore.
+But feeling guilty about leaving Meleagre behind, he jumps off the train and hurries back to the sewers, where his friend awaits death with his dog's corpse.

-The couple set to find a way out of the flooding sewerlines, but to no good.
-They eventually reach a ladder leading upwards.
-Dima manages to climb up to safety.
+The couple try to find a way out of the flooding sewerlines, but to no avail.
+They eventually reach a ladder leading upwards, and Dima manages to climb up to safety.
 Meleagre happily accepts his fate and hurls himself into a strong current that sweeps him away.
 Dima climbs up and sits catatonic in the middle of the street for hours, shocked.

-In the very end, as Dima walks by the docks, he spots a very much alive Chronos swimming in the water.
+At the very end, as Dima walks by the docks, he spots a very much alive Chronos swimming in the water.
 The dog and the thief reunite and walk happily away by the pier, under a rainbow.